cassandra-hui/GitHub-Workshop/README.md

 - Set up a personal website using GitHub Pages.

 ## Prerequisites
 No prior experience with GitHub is required.
-During the workshop, participants will set up a basic GitHub account (free to create) and (optional and also free) instal GitHub Desktop for local cloning.
+During the workshop, participants will set up a basic GitHub account (free to create) and (optional and also free) install GitHub Desktop for local cloning.

 ## Materials Needed
 - A computer with internet access.